CUDA-L1: Improving CUDA Optimization via Contrastive Reinforcement Learning: Experiments and Analysis

 \subsection{Generalization of A100-Optimized Kernels to Other GPU Architectures}

-Even without being specifically tailored to other GPU architectures, we observe performance improvements across all tested GPU types, with mean speedups ranging from 2.37× to 3.12×.
-While A100 PCIe and L40 achieve the highest mean speedups (both 3.12×), L40 demonstrates the highest maximum speedup (182×) among all GPUs.
-The consumer RTX 3090 shows a mean speedup of 2.50×, while H100 and H20 achieve mean speedups of 2.39× and 2.37× respectively.
+Even without being specifically tailored to other GPU architectures, we observe significant performance improvements across all tested GPU types, with mean speedups ranging from 2.38× to 3.85×.
+H100 achieves the highest mean speedup (3.85×) with exceptional maximum gains (368×), while A100 PCIe and L40 demonstrate strong performance with mean speedups of 3.12× and 3.13× respectively.
+L40 shows the second-highest maximum speedup (182×) among all GPUs.
+The consumer RTX 3090 achieves a competitive mean speedup of 2.51×, while H20 shows moderate performance with 2.38× mean speedup.
 Notably, A100 maintains the highest 75th percentile (2.25×), 50th percentile (1.42×), and 25th percentile (1.17×) values, indicating more consistent optimization performance on the target architecture.

+The success rates remain high across all architectures (242-250 out of 250), with H100 achieving perfect success (250/250), validating that CUDA optimization techniques can generalize across different GPU architectures.
+Speedup achievement rates (>1.01×) vary by architecture, with H20 and A100 showing the highest effectiveness (226 and 226 successful optimizations respectively), while RTX 3090 demonstrates good performance with 201 successful optimizations.

-These results demonstrate that while A100-optimized kernels transfer to other GPUs with varying degrees of effectiveness, the optimizations are most consistently effective on the target A100 architecture, suggesting that architecture-specific optimizations would be beneficial for achieving optimal performance on each GPU type.
+These results demonstrate that while A100-optimized kernels transfer to other GPUs with varying degrees of effectiveness, the optimizations achieve substantial improvements across architectures.
+H100's exceptional performance suggests strong compatibility with the optimization techniques, while A100's consistent percentile performance validates the target architecture optimization.
+The varying maximum speedups (63.7× to 368×) across GPUs indicate architecture-specific optimization potential, suggesting that dedicated optimizations for each GPU type would further enhance performance.
 We plan to release kernels specifically trained for different GPU types in an updated version of CUDA-L1.